Presentation and contact

-The pre-print can be dissaminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the accepted version (=post-print), during one year after publication.
+The pre-print can be disseminated, but authors are asked not to disseminate in open access any new version of their article once the review process has started, nor the accepted version (= post-print), during one year after publication.
 One year after publication, authors are authorized to publish the author’s version of the accepted article, but not the edited publisher’s version.
-The Presses de Sciences Po release the edited version free online after two years of restricted access.
+The Presses de Sciences Po release the edited version free online after one year of restricted access.
 The deposit of the edited version in online archives is not allowed.

 List of accepted articles, to be published